jlhowe84/snap-photo-support/faqs.md

 # SNAP Photo FAQ

+## How does picture day work?
+We aim to make photo day smooth and quick for everyone.
+Here’s what to expect:
+1. **Arrive early** – Please arrive about 15 minutes before your scheduled time.
+2. **Check in** – Look for our picture day coordinator’s table or station.
+3. **Receive your photo card** – Your coach or our coordinator will hand you a card with your player’s information.
+4. **Get in line** – Once you have your card, head directly to the photo line.
+5. **Smile for the camera** – Hand your card to the photographer.
+We’ll take at least two shots:
+   - One for the **individual photo**
+   - One for the **team composite**
+6. **All done** – After your pictures are taken, you’re free to go.
+No need to wait for your entire team to finish.
+**Keywords:** picture day process, arrival time, check-in, photo card, photo steps, individual photo, team photo, lineup instructions
+**Category:** Photo Day

+## What happens if it rains on picture day?
+If your photos are scheduled outdoors, we’ll either move to an indoor location or reschedule in coordination with your league.
+Updates will be sent through your league.
+**Keywords:** rain plan, bad weather, reschedule photo day, indoor location, weather delay, photo day changes **Category:** Photo Day

+## I have two kids on two different teams, can I bring them at the same time?
+Yes, if you have multiple children, you may bring both of your children to one of their time slots.
+**Keywords:** multiple kids, two teams, bring together, photo schedule, sibling scheduling **Category:** Photo Day

 ## What do I need to bring to picture day?
 All you need is your athlete and any equipment you'd normally bring (bats, gloves, sticks, Soccer Balls, etc.).
 Each player will receive a Photo Ticket at check-in, which they'll hand to the photographer before getting their photo taken.
 If your athlete or coach is involved with multiple teams, please bring the correct jersey for each team and let the SNAP! check-in representative know.
 Separate photos are required for each team.